William Linley: Early life

 School, additional tutoring in musical disciplines was provided by his father and Carl Friedrich Abel.

-He joined the British East India Company and was in India 1790-1795 and 1800–1805, holding a writership at their College in Madras.
+He joined the British East India Company and was in India from 1790 to 1795 and from 1800 to 1805, holding a writership at their College in Madras.
 He retired from the company in 1810 and devoted himself to singing, composing glees and songs and writing literature.
 He bequeathed his collection of family portraits to Dulwich Picture Gallery.